yourjelly/odoo/doc/howtos/rdtraining/09_compute_onchange.rst

         :align: center
         :alt: Onchange

-In our real estate module, we also want to help the user encoding.
+In our real estate module, we also want to help the user with data entry.
 When the 'garden' field is set, we want to give a default value for the garden area as well as the orientation.
 Moreover, when the 'garden' field is unset the garden area is reset to zero and the orientation is removed.
 In this case, the value of a given field modifies the value of other fields.

 The 'onchange' mechanism provides a way for the client interface to update a form whenever the user has filled in a value in a field, without saving anything